jackhughesweb/docs/Source_files.md

 The structure of a source file is as follows:

 1. An optional package declaration.
+2. An optional list of include declarations.
-2. An optional list of import declarations.
+3. An optional list of import declarations.
-3. A public class/enum/interface declaration, whose name is the same as the file's.
+4. A public class/enum/interface declaration, whose name is the same as the file's.
-4. Any number of other non-public class/enum/interface declarations.
+5. Any number of other non-public class/enum/interface declarations.

 ## Package declarations
 A package declaration denotes the file's location and namespace.
 Imagine the following project directory structure, where all source files are under the **src** directory: